scanny/python-pptx/docs/dev/analysis/shp-freeform.rst

 --------------------------------------------------

-This is perhaps the most natural approach for doing something fancy, like creating individual shapes for each of the 50 states within a particular area of the slide such that their boundaries all align with adjacent states to make a map of the US.
+This is perhaps the most natural approach for doing something fancy, like creating individual shapes for each of the 50 US states within a particular area of the slide such that their boundaries all align with adjacent states to make a map of the United States.

-Line in the prior use case, verticies are specified in custom coordinates and a scaling factor is provided.
+Like in the prior use case, verticies are specified in custom coordinates and a scaling factor is provided.
 In addition, an origin in provided in slide coordinates (EMU).
 This would correspond to the origin of the entire map of the US in our example and represents where you want the top-left corner of